Shivansh-Mittal/Shivansh-Mittal/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Full Stack WebDev
+- 🔭 I’m currently working on Web Development
-- 🌱 I’m currently pursuing internship at a Startup
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on JS projects for web dev
-- 🤔 I’m looking for help with diving deep into DevOps
+- 🤔 I’m looking for help with diving deep into Full Stack Dev
-- 💬 Ask me about anything which is from my field
+- 💬 Ask me about anything which concerns me
-- 📫 How to reach me: DM me
+- 📫 How to reach me: DM me on any platform (Highly active on most of them)
 - 😄 Pronouns: he/him

 ## 📈 GitHub Stats